-- 2.1 The Mayoral Combined Authority - The Cambridgeshire & Peterborough Combined Authority (CPCA) is a Mayoral Combined Authority and is an accountable public body established under Section 103 of the Local Democracy, Economic Development and Construction Act 2009. - 2.1.1 CPCA was created in 2017 through the Cambridgeshire and Peterborough Combined Authority Order 2017 [The Cambridgeshire and Peterborough Combined Authority Order 2017 (legislation.gov.uk)] in order to further the sustainable and inclusive growth of the economy of Cambridgeshire and Peterborough. - 2.1.2 The functions of the Combined Authority are set out in the Order referred to above. - As and when the Government officially devolves further powers to the Combined Authority, in order to deliver against its policy agenda, this will be reflected in revisions to the SAF at the appropriate review period. - The Combined Authority is its own accountable body for funding received from government through the 2017 Devolution Deal and provides the accountable body role for the Business Board and the Greater South East Local Energy Hub and employs the officers that support them. - 2.2 Regional and Local Leadership The Combined Authority Board is the principal decision-maker and provides leadership of the Combined Authority. - The regionally elected Mayor of the Combined Authority is the Chair of the Combined Authority Board.
-The leadership of the Combined Authority comes from the Mayor and Combined Authority Board which is comprised of seven constituent authorities who have the voting rights set out in the 2017 Order and Constitution [Constitution Cambridgeshire & Peterborough Combined Authority (cambridgeshirepeterborough-ca.gov.uk)] - 2.2.2 The seven constituent authorities are represented on the Combined Authority Board through their elected Council Leader and are as follows:
+- 2.1 The Mayoral Combined Authority - The Cambridgeshire & Peterborough Combined Authority (CPCA) is a Mayoral Combined Authority and is an accountable public body established under Section 103 of the Local Democracy, Economic Development and Construction Act 2009. - 2.1.1 CPCA was created in 2017 through the Cambridgeshire and Peterborough Combined Authority Order 2017 [The Cambridgeshire and Peterborough Combined Authority Order 2017 (legislation.gov.uk)] in order to further the sustainable and inclusive growth of the economy of Cambridgeshire and Peterborough. - ^{2.1.2} The functions of the Combined Authority are set out in the Order referred to above. - ^{2.1.3} As and when the Government officially devolves further powers to the Combined Authority, in order to deliver against its policy agenda, this will be reflected in revisions to the SAF at the appropriate review period. - 2.1.4 The Combined Authority is its own accountable body for funding received from government through the 2017 Devolution Deal and provides the accountable body role for the Business Board and the Greater South East Local Energy Hub and employs the officers that support them. - 2.2 Regional and Local Leadership - The Combined Authority Board is the principle decision-maker and provides leadership of the Combined Authority. - ^{2.2.1} The regionally elected Mayor of the Combined Authority is the Chair of the Combined Authority Board.
+The leadership of the Combined Authority disseminates form the Mayor and the seven constituent authorities, who have full voting rights. - ^{2.2.2} The seven constituent authorities are represented on the Combined Authority Board through their elected Council Leader and are as follows:

-^{2.2.3} The Business Board is represented on the Combined Authority Board and also has full voting rights.
-The Business Board determines who to nominate as its Combined Authority Board representative for consideration, this role is normally filled by the Chair of the Business Board.
+- ^{2.2.3} The Business Board is represented on the Combined Authority Board and also has full voting rights.
+The Business Board determines who to nominate as its Combined Authority Board representative for consideration, this role is normally filled by the Chair of the Business Board. - ^{2.2.4} The Combined Authority Board works closely with other key public sector partners who are represented on the Board in a non-voting capacity as non-constituent members, representation is provided by the

-- The Combined Authority Board works closely with other key public sector partners who are represented on the Board in a non-voting capacity as non-constituent members, representation is provided by the Police & Crime Commissioner for Cambridgeshire, Cambridgeshire & Peterborough Fire Authority and the Cambridgeshire & Peterborough Integrated Care System. - 2.3 The Strategic Framework The Combined Authority has a robust process in place to develop its strategic objectives that aligns with its long term vision.
+Police & Crime Commissioner for Cambridgeshire, Cambridgeshire & Peterborough Fire Authority and the Cambridgeshire & Peterborough Integrated Care System.

+- 2.3 The Strategic Framework The Combined Authority has a robust process in place to develop its strategic objectives that aligns with its long term vision.
 The devolution deal 2017 set out powers and funding afforded by devolution, and our performance target of doubling the size of the economy and creating more good jobs.
-The Corporate Strategy builds upon this and identifies the four core strategic priority areas and sets out performance management baselines for each, these priority areas are the golden thread that is to be driven through programmes and projects.
-The fifth strategic priority area of Achieving Best Value and High Performance is reflected in the frameworks that govern the way in which the Combined Authority operates. - 2.3.1 The SAF phases set out in section 5 ensure that investment decisions align with the Combined Authority strategic objectives set out in the Corporate Plan. - ^{2.3.2} The strategic framework ensures that the strategic objectives reflect priorities identified by Government policy agenda through devolution requirements, Constituent Council agendas, Mayoral agenda and a regional evidence base.
-It also ensures that the strategic planning process is evidence based through a regularly updated state of the region assessment and considers the existing and future project pipeline to ensure focus is on the appropriate priorities for the region.
+The Corporate Strategy builds upon this and identifies the four strategic priority areas and sets out performance management baselines for each, these priority areas are the golden thread that is to be driven through programmes and projects. - ^{2.3.1} The SAF phases set out in section 5 ensure that investment decisions align with the Combined Authority strategic objectives set out in the Corporate Plan. - ^{2.3.2} The strategic framework ensures that the strategic objectives reflect priorities identified by Government policy agenda through devolution requirements, Constituent Council agendas, Mayoral agenda and a regional evidence base.
+It also ensures that the strategic planning process is evidence based through a state of the region assessment and considers the existing project pipeline to ensure focus is on the appropriate priorities for the region.